 To get double cash back, you must emulate the habits of the savviest credit card holders: use your card, and pay it off in full each month.
 Do anything else, and you won’t get the full benefit of the double cash back reward.

-With the Citi® Double Cash Card, you receive your first 1% when you purchase something, but Citi holds onto the second 1% cash back reward until you pay them back.
+With the Citi® Double Cash Card – 18 month BT offer, you Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay..
 So you get 1% cash back for every dollar you spend, and another 1% cash back for each dollar you pay off on your balance — on time — each month.

 To get the maximum double cash back quickly, you should pay off your entire balance.
 However, as long as you pay the minimum each month, you’ll eventually receive the double cash back, although you’ll pay a lot more than 1% in interest each month.